truzo/tomango-2018/site/content/blog/choose-web-design-agency.md

 title: "How to choose a web design agency"
 author: "mark"
 date: 2016-06-01 13:49:08
-excerpt: So you've decided you need a new website, settled on the type of website you need, and created a website design brief.
+description: So you've decided you need a new website, settled on the type of website you need, and created a website design brief.
 You're ready to put the feelers out so you can choose a web design agency.
 But how do you choose the right agency for your project?
 image: images/blog/shutterstock_284519087.jpg
 blog/categories:
  - tips-and-advice